Learning the Relation between Code Features and Code Transforms with Structured Prediction: Conclusion

 \section{Conclusion}

-A computer program evolves under a sequence of code transforms, for reasons such as bug fixing and adaptation.
-These code transform activities typically represent a significant amount of the cost of a system, calling for tools to aid them.
-We present in this paper the first approach for structurally predicting code transforms at the level of AST node.
-Our approach leverages conditional random filed (CRF), and first learns offline a probabilistic model that captures how certain code transforms are applied to certain AST nodes from existing data, and then uses the learned model to predict transforms for new, unseen code snippet.
-Our approach is generic and can be instantiated in different ways.
-We present in this paper an implementation in the context of repair transform prediction for Java programs.
-Our implementation contains a set of carefully designed code features, and deals with the training data imbalance and transform constraint issues that arise for code transform prediction problems.
-We conduct a large-scale experimental evaluation on 4,590,679 bug fixing commits, and the evaluation results show that using \emph{top-3} as the evaluation metric, our overall best performance model achieves 61.1\% and 37.1\% accuracy for ``single-transform'' and ``multiple-transform'' cases respectively.
+A computer program evolves under a sequence of code transforms, for reasons such as bug fixing and code refactoring.
+These code transform activities represent a significant amount of the cost of a system, calling for tools to aid them.
+We present in this paper the first approach for structurally predicting code transforms at the level of AST nodes.
+Our approach leverages conditional random fields (CRFs), and first learns offline a probabilistic model that captures how certain code transforms are applied to certain AST nodes from existing data, and then uses the learned model to predict transforms for arbitrary new, unseen code snippet.
+Our approach is generic for different kinds of code transforms and languages, and involves novel representation of both programs and code transforms. {In particular, we introduce the formal framework for defining AST-level code transforms and we demonstrate how the CRF model can be accordingly designed, learned, and used for prediction.} We present in this paper an instantiation in the context of repair transform prediction for Java programs.
+Our instantiation contains a set of carefully designed code features, and deals with the training data imbalance and transform constraint issues that arise for repair transform prediction problems.
+A large-scale experimental evaluation has shown the effectiveness of our approach.
+The result also shows that our model outperforms two baselines based on history probability and neural machine translation (NMT), suggesting the importance of considering code structure in achieving good prediction accuracy for AST-level code transform.
+In addition, a proof-of-concept synthesizer is implemented to concretize some repair transforms to get the final patches.
+The evaluation of the synthesizer on the Defects4j benchmark confirms the usefulness of the predicted AST-level repair transforms in producing high-quality patches.